armcknight/mtg/README.md

     - et al tbd
 - [ ] Track history of deck edits
 - [ ] Deck retirement: move the cards back into collection, but keep the deck list in a separate area that can be excluded from the rest of searches, like in `/decks/retired/<deck-name>.csv`
-- [ ] consolidate counts of duplicate entries (happens if you get the same card again later and scan it again)
+- [x] Consolidate counts of duplicate entries (happens if you get the same card again later and scan it again)